 Your website is likely the first impression a potential customer will receive about your company.
-When a potential customers land on your website they need to know what you offer, and how it will help them, they also need to know how to buy, you need to ask for the sales, you lose 100% of sales you don’t ask for.
+When a potential customers land on your website they need to know what you offer, and how it will help them, they also need to know how to buy, you need to ask for the sales, you lose 100% of the sales you don’t ask for.
 The earlier you are able to communicate these terms, the better.

-Your website is an office
+Your website is your office

 Your website is like an office online.
 Imagine if you visit a physical office to engage their services but when you arrived, everything was totally out of place in their office, you would probably endure staying around to honor the appointment, but you may not go ahead and do business with them or engage their services in any way, although the service they offer has little to do with the appearance of their physical office.